Leveraging Internet Principles to Build a Quantum Network

-Measuring out a quantum system collapses its state depending on the outcome.
-A crucial kind of measurement in quantum information is the \acf{BSM}, which produces two classical bits of information by measuring the state of two qubits in the Bell orthonormal basis.
-The entanglement swapping protocol employs a \ac{BSM} operation on the two qubits held by the quantum repeater.
-To decode which of the four Bell states is obtained after the procedure, the two-bit outcome is transmitted to either of the two nodes at which local rotations are performed.
-When entanglement swapping is iterated more than once, it suffices to keep track of the bit-wise sum of all the involved \ac{BSM} operations, regardless of the order in which they occurred.
+measurement of a quantum system collapses its state as specified by its outcome.
+A crucial kind of measurement in quantum information is the BSM, which produces two classical bits of information by projecting the state of two qubits onto the Bell orthonormal basis.
+The entanglement swapping protocol employs a \ac{BSM} operation on two qubits held by a quantum switch.
+To determine which of the four Bell states is obtained after the procedure, the two-bit outcome is transmitted to one of the two nodes, where local rotations are performed.
+When entanglement swapping is iterated more than once, it suffices to keep track of the bitwise sum of all the \ac{BSM} operations.
+Our architecture design supports both deterministic and probabilistic BSM implementations.